anoma/anoma-blog/anthony/unrealized-potential-of-string-diagrams.md

 String diagrams exist for a wide variety of applications these days, for [quantum computation](https://arxiv.org/pdf/2312.03653), [classical physics](https://arxiv.org/abs/2404.16140), [linear algebra](https://dl.acm.org/doi/pdf/10.1145/3290338), [logic](https://arxiv.org/pdf/2211.12629), and many other things.
 One can create a universal circuit for these domains by arithmetizing their respective string diagram formalisms.
 In this way, we may get notions of verifiable statements which go beyond merely executing a program.

 As part of a future project, I plan on describing a ZKVM for full first-order logic, where the circuits encode proofs of statements.
 An ordinary program trace can be formulated in such a setting, but we are free to make broader logical deductions.
 What we often want to express when defining a smart contract are propositions.
 Turning those propositions into program trace verifications works fine, but it's just one part of the design space which can be broadened.
+This idea is explored somewher it work such as the usage of Matching Logic in the [Universal Truth Framework](https://runtimeverification.com/mission-and-vision/pc-vision.pdf).
+It seems to me that using string diagrams, we have many options for formulating logics and algebras in a way that's more naturally suited for creating universal curcuits.